 When the disk controller remaps a record, a disk error message is displayed at the supervisor terminal.
 (See Appendix D for the message format.)
 At the end of the message is the comment Bad record remapped. indicating that the controller has remapped the record.

-If you specify the FIX_DISK -INTELLIGENT_CONTROLLER option and you are repairing the first partition, the following message is displayed:
+If you specify the FIX_DISK -DBS ON option and you are repairing the head zero partition, the following message is displayed:

 Activating DBS file

 Otherwise, this message is displayed:

 Deactivating DBS file